-In most of the cases, we cannot see the vibrations of a sound producing objects with our eyes.
+In most of the cases, we cannot see the vibrations of sound-producing objects with our eyes.

-We cannot see the vibrations because the time interval between the two successive vibrations is very less that it hard to observe them.
+We cannot see the vibrations because the time interval between the two successive vibrations is very less, so it is hard to observe them.

 Fill the beaker with water till its brim.
 Now touch the surface of the water with the prongs of the vibrating tuning forks.
 It can be seen that water starts to splash.
 This shows that the tuning fork is vibrating.

-The sound is heard before because the sound waves travel through the air molecules by creating vibrations while the smell reaches to us through the movement of the air molecules.
+The sound is heard before because the sound waves travel through the air molecules by creating vibrations, while the smell reaches us through the movement of the air molecules.